Pressure Washing in Livingston, TN

 Post-treat if needed

-For surfaces prone to algae regrowth — shaded patios, north-facing walkways — we can apply a post-treatment that slows the return of green growth.
+For surfaces prone to algae regrowth — shaded patios, north-facing walkways — I can apply a post-treatment that slows the return of green growth.

-Pressure washing and power washing prices in Cookeville depend on the total square footage being cleaned and whether pre-treatment for oil or heavy staining is needed.
-The ranges below are based on real jobs in the area.
+Pressure washing and power washing prices depend on the total square footage being cleaned and whether pre-treatment for oil or heavy staining is needed.
+The ranges below are based on real jobs in our service area.

 Factors that affect the price